 #5: Running Reduces Stress

 Getting outside and pounding the pavement or trail is a great way to diffuse stress and tension.
 Running can lower the stress hormone, cortisol, which helps you feel more relaxed.

 #6: Running Boosts Confidence

 Running is a lot about goal setting and achieving things you didn’t think were possible.
 As such, running can help develop a sense of self-efficacy and boost your self-confidence.

 Running is a metabolically demanding exercise and burns a lot of calories.
 In fact, running is one of the most efficient types of exercise when it comes to the number of calories burned per minute, so if fat loss or weight loss is your goal, running can contribute to creating the calorie deficit you need to burn fat.

 Besides a good pair of running shoes, you need very little equipment to get started running.
 That said, having the right gear will keep you comfortable in different seasons.
 For example, you’ll want warmer layers for winter running and wind-resistant gear for fall running.

 Though treadmills are certainly viable training tools, if you choose to run outside, running gives you a chance to unplug from technology and screens and connect with nature.
-So much of our lives take place inside these days, but research shows that exercising outside independent of any other factors confers significant mental health benefits over indoor workouts.
+Much of our lives takes place inside these days, but research shows that exercising outside independent of any other factors provides significant mental health benefits over indoor workouts.
 Whether you find a peaceful wooded trail or a local park, getting outside while running is a sure way to soak up some vitamin D and fresh air.